October 20, 2023

 Colored ribbons were first used in 1979 when the wife of a hostage taken in Iran would tie yellow ribbons around the trees in her front yard.
-This signaled her desire to see her husband come home again.
+This signalled her desire to see her husband come home again.

-Eleven years later the yellow ribbon became a symbol for the support of military personnel during the gulf war.
+Eleven years later the yellow ribbon became a symbol for the support of military personnel during the Gulf War.
 It didn’t take time for the power of color to gain traction, red ribbons soon became a symbol for the fight against AIDS.

 With color ribbons becoming powerful symbols breast cancer awareness followed suit.
 You should know that the first breast cancer awareness ribbon wasn’t pink but light peach in color.

-In 1991 Charlotte Haley , a grassroots activist and cancer survivor was trying to raise awareness about the lack of federal funding for cancer prevention.
+In 1991 Charlotte Haley, a grassroots activist and cancer survivor was trying to raise awareness about the lack of federal funding for cancer prevention.
 Ms. Haley sent out thousands of cards with a peach ribbon attached resulting in her message reaching too many people to be ignored.

 It would be Susan G Komen through her Breast Cancer Foundation who would be the first activist to incorporate pink in her campaign.
 She did this by having pink visors handed to runners in her Race for the Cure.

-With the success colored ribbons had seen for the gulf war and the fight against AIDS, Pink ribbons were handed out during their New York City race.
+With the success colored ribbons had seen for the Gulf War and the fight against AIDS, Pink ribbons were handed out during their New York City race.
 Though Ms. Komen was the first to use the pink ribbon she wasn’t the one to popularize this powerful symbol.

 The color pink gains its power